Best Tv Streaming Apps for Android (2026)

 9. Crunchyroll

 The home of anime, simple as that.
 New episodes often land within hours of the Japanese broadcast, and the Android app remembers exactly where you stopped across your phone and tablet.
 It suits anyone working through a long shonen series or dipping into seasonal new releases.
-There is a free ad-supported tier, while the paid plan drops the ads and unlocks simulcasts the day they air.
+It no longer has a free ad-supported tier, so it is a paid service now, though a free trial lets you sample it, and the membership unlocks simulcasts the day they air.

 10. Peacock

-Strong on US network shows, live sport, and a deep bench of films, with a free tier that still gives you plenty before you pay.
+Strong on US network shows, live sport, and a deep bench of films.
+It no longer offers a free tier, so it is now a paid service with two options: a cheaper ad-supported plan and a pricier ad-free plan.
 The Android app is straightforward and the live event coverage holds up well on mobile data.
-It suits fans of late-night comedy, wrestling, and classic sitcoms.
-The premium tiers remove ads and open up the full catalogue, but many people get by on free alone.
+It suits fans of late-night comedy, wrestling, and classic sitcoms who are happy to pay for a single service.

 11. Hulu